Anmolbaral/Arduino-cli-setup/README.md

    Run the code to install the particular board in your PC

    Here I am installing Seeeduino Wio board

-   Run the code to install the particular board in your PC

      arduino-cli core install Seeeduino:samd